Is There Uber in Sorrento? 5 Essential Transportation Options You Need to Know

 Public Transit Options

-Sorrento has a surprisingly efficient public transit system despite its size.
-The Circumvesuviana train connects Sorrento to Naples and Pompeii, making it perfect for day trips.
+Public transit is the most economical way to get around Sorrento.
+The Circumvesuviana train connects Sorrento to Naples and Pompeii for roughly €4, making it perfect for day trips.
 Trains run frequently during peak hours but become less reliable in the evening.

 Local buses serve the town center and nearby villages.
 The orange SITA buses are particularly useful for reaching Amalfi Coast destinations like Positano and Ravello.
 A single ticket costs around €2–4 depending on distance.